codestate-cs/code-state-library/packages/cli-interface/README.md

 CodeState CLI integrates with popular IDEs:

 - **VS Code**: Open projects and files directly
-  - Install the [CodeState IDE Extension](https://marketplace.visualstudio.com/items?itemName=karthikchinasani.codestate-ide) for seamless IDE integration - manage scripts, sessions, and configurations directly from VS Code
+  - Install the [CodeState IDE Extension](https://marketplace.visualstudio.com/items?itemName=karthikchinasani.codestate-ide) for seamless IDE integration
 - **WebStorm/IntelliJ**: Launch projects in JetBrains IDEs
 - **Sublime Text**: Open files in Sublime
 - **Vim/Neovim**: Open files in terminal editors

 > **Tip**: You can use both the CLI and IDE extension for most tasks.
-However, for saving sessions, we recommend using the IDE extension as it can capture file contents and open files, while the CLI can only save metadata.
 The CLI is great for terminal workflows and automation, while the IDE extension provides a native VS Code experience for managing your development context.

+## Error Handling

+CodeState CLI provides comprehensive error handling:

+- **Graceful Error Messages**: Clear, actionable error messages
+- **Exit Codes**: Proper exit codes for automation
+- **Logging**: Detailed logging for debugging
+- **Recovery**: Automatic recovery from common errors

 ## Development

 This package is part of the CodeState monorepo.
-For development setup, see the main [CodeState repository](https://github.com/codestate-cs/code-state-library).
+For development setup and contributing, see the main [CodeState repository](https://github.com/codestate-cs/code-state-library).

 ### Building from Source